 Aging and Cognitive Dysfunction

 Aging and younger cats have similar behavior problems; however, the likelihood of a pathophysiologic underlying condition is higher in older cats.
 Many diseases, including those affecting the CNS, metabolic and endocrine systems (eg, renal disorders, hyperthyroidism), sensory decline, and pain (eg, arthritis), may present with behavioral signs.
-Once medical problems have been ruled out or treated, behavioral therapy may be required.
-Behavior problems in senior pets may be more difficult to resolve due to a decline in cognitive function, medical problems that cannot be entirely resolved, and drug contraindications or adverse effects.
+Once medical problems have been excluded or treated, behavioral therapy may be required.
+Behavior problems in senior pets may be more difficult to resolve because of a decline in cognitive function, medical problems that cannot be entirely resolved, and drug contraindications or adverse effects.